|The Greek Islands||Skyros HOME||Skyros Hotels||Skyros Sights||Skyros Beaches||Skyros Travel|

 |THE ISLAND OF SKYROS IN THE SPORADES ISLAND GROUP IN GREECE|

 A visit to the island of Skyros is still on my wish list.
 One day I wanted to go, but on that day that I made my plan, the ferry company stopped going to the island.
-And so instead I just sailed by it and saw the shores without setting foot on it.
+And so instead I just sailed by it and saw the shores without setting foot on it, but now I have booked a visit in May 2018.
 But still some information....

 Skyros has always played an important role in history.
 In mythology it was the place where Achilles, the hero of the Trojan War, was hiding.
 He was dressed as a girl, but uncovered when Odysseus offered him a sword.
 His clothes fell off and everyone could see he was not a woman.
 Theseus, the hero that killed the Minotaur of Crete (a monster, half human half bull) was banned to the island and thrown off a cliff here by the king of Skyros, Lykomedes.
 Strangely enough for these two heroes there are no statues on the island of Skyros, but there is one for the English poet Rupert Brooke, who died here after he was bitten by a mosquito.
 The statue is not a portrait of Rupert Brooke himself but it depicts the "eternal poetry".
 His grave is located in Tris Boukis Bay, the former pirate bay in the southwest of the island, and his statue stands on the square Plateia Rupert Brooke, at the top of the Chora.
 The statue is controversial because it is (inexplicably) a nude.